ZLHysong/zlhysong.github.io/README.md

 ### Use Case

 I go to lots of secondhand shops, and it would be great to be able to quickly see what books by a given author or in a series, like, say, The Wheel of Time I still need to buy, without accidentally buying one that I already own that had a different cover or whatever.

+## Other Apps I've Built

+- Terminal Reminder App (with BurntToast for PowerShell)
+- Terminal Habit Tracker App